BNB-Chain-Support/BNB-Chain-Club-Sharing/Issuing an NFT on BNB Chain tutorial/README.md

 - Bscscan (the browser of BNB Smart Chain) <https://testnet.bscscan.com/>
 - MetaMask Wallet (Browser Extension & Mobile)
 ## Steps
-In below steps, we will issue a very simple NFT called TechOps Bound Token (TOBT) on BNB Smart Chain Testnet with 0.0005 BNB mint fee and borrow BABT image just for illustration.
+In below steps, we will issue a very simple NFT called BNB Chain Club Bound Token (BCCBT) on BNB Smart Chain Testnet with 0.0005 BNB mint fee and borrow BABT image just for illustration.
 Source code just implemented several necessary methods.
 In general contract code from other projects will contain more methods.

 1. Login into Black IDE, choose BNB chain Testnet and connect to your MetaMask